jarviscanada/jarvis_data_eng_AmosPivato/README.md

 # Amos Pivato .
 Jarvis Consulting

 My name is Amos Pivato, and I am a Toronto Metropolitan University Computer Science graduate with experience working in Data science and automation.
 I then discovered the world of AI and machine learning and decided that I wanted to leverage my skills with these tools to help build solutions that could help improve the way we live our everyday lives.
-Since then, I've committed myself to always being open to learning anything I can and finding new ways to accomplish tasks more efficiently.
+Since then, I've worked in Python, Java, and VBA to build automated reporting and information consolidating tools, as well as developed applications from the ground up.
+All of this practice has allowed me to grow my skills and proficiencies even further and become a confident and reliable back-end developper.

 ## Skills